tpaschalis/patron/docs/Architecture.md

 Patron has two basic concepts:

-- Component, which define a long-running task like a server e.g. HTTP, gRPC, Kafka consumer, etc.
+- The *Component*, which defines a long-running task like a server e.g. HTTP, gRPC, Kafka consumer, etc.
-- Service, which is responsible to run provided components and monitor them for errors
+- The *Service*, which is responsible for running provided components and monitoring them for errors

 ## Component

-A `Component` is an interface that exposes the following API:
+A `Component` implements the following interface:

 ```go
 type Component interface {